SimpleDaemons/simple-sftpd/docs/development/README.md

 4. **Pick an issue to work on**
 5. **Submit your first contribution**

-Welcome to the Simple FTP Daemon development community! 🎉
+Welcome to the Simple-Secure FTP Daemon development community! 🎉